Advanced Computer Techniques: Change at the top and refocusing

 In 1984, the company received $3 million in funding for new products from Prudential-Bache Securities.
 This was used to continue the development of commercial language compilers: A BASIC compiler was developed in 1985, which along with COBOL, FORTRAN, and Pascal, was supplied to AT&T Computer Systems' 3B series computers.
 A C language compiler was developed by 1986.
 Around the same time, the commercial compilers were enhanced to support the latest standards, COBOL-85 and draft FORTRAN 8X, as part of a contract for compilers for the BiiN joint venture.

 The cash infusion from Prudential-Bache was also used to develop a compiler system for the Ada programming language, targeted to the MIL-STD-1750A architecture.
 This consisted of a compiler front-end licensed from DDC-I in Denmark (itself an offshoot of the Dansk Datamatik Center) married to a compiler back-end from ACT that made use of the company's existing tools for the MIL-STD-1750A.
 ACT became the first U.S. company to successfully validate an Ada 1750A compiler past the strenuous Ada Compiler Validation Capability (ACVC) validation suite.
 Between JOVIAL and Ada, the company would gain a number of high-profile defense contractors as customers throughout the 1980s.

 The company also continued its commercial applications group, in particular working during the early-mid 1980s on a major contract for developing parts of Chemical Bank's pioneering home banking system called Pronto.
+Customers would use the system on at home on Atari 8-bit computers, which would connect via a modem and telephone line to a Tandem Computers system at Chemical Bank's headquarters facility.
 However the bank's system was ahead of its time and despite heavy promotion did not gain much use.
-The applications group was closed down in 1986.
+ACT's applications group was closed down in 1986.